 What Do You Need to Do?

 Please note: we’re not attorneys.
-So, this information may not be all conclusive.
-As the law comes into effect you may see additional changes and interpretation of CCPA compliance.
+So, this information may not all conclusive.
+As the law comes into effect you may see additional changes and interpretation to CCPA compliance.

 What’s Next for Marketers?